Fhutturtles/CMPSCS_131_FINAL_CODE/README.md

 # CMPSCS_131_FINAL_CODE
-This is the final stuff
+This is the final stuff PLEASE FUCKING VERIFY, NOT MY FAULT IF ITS WRONG AND YA GET IT WRONG